RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-29-an-environment-of-respect-2nd-iteration.markdown

 >You wrote a code of conduct for an Environment of Respect.
 99.9% of the people will know what that means, and they can even function well without a code.
 But a code of conduct needs to written for an Environment of Hostility... for the one fool who doesn't know how to act.

-Another member of the local community offered an interesting view of bureaucracy when it comes to codes of conduct:
+A member of the local community offered an interesting view of bureaucracy when it comes to codes of conduct:

 >Think of it less as bureaucracy and more along the lines of “In case of emergency, break glass and help is on the way.”